Nickerie District: History

 Originally settled by Amerindians, Nickerie has an ancient 1st century BC settlement near the Wonotobo Falls.
 Between the 6th and 16th century, terpen (artificial mounds) were built near Hertenrits.
 In 1613, a tobacco plantation was established on the Courantyne River but was later abandoned.

 In 1718, Dietzel became the first person to successfully settle in the area.
 In 1797, governor Jurriaan François de Friderici approved the first plantation in Nickerie.
 A large number of Scottish and English settlers arrived in the area during the British Occupation, and primarily grew cotton and coffee.
-The capital Nieuw Nickerie was built in 1879 after the former center of the district, Nieuw Rotterdam, was destroyed by floods.
+The capital Nieuw Nickerie was built in 1879 after the former centre of the district, Nieuw Rotterdam, was destroyed by floods.

 The name Nickerie is probably based on Neekeari which was first reported by Teenstra in 1596 for an indigenous tribe living the area.
 The name also appears in Robert Dudley's The Voyage of Robert Dudley to the West-Indies, 1594-1595.

 In the 1960s, the construction of the East-West Link linked Nickerie with the rest of the country.